 - Baths: Giving your Great Dane frequent baths will help remove the excess hair and dander that is on their skin.
 You can bathe your Great Dane every few weeks or sometimes more often to help.
 Make sure to use a gentle shampoo to avoid drying out their skin.

 - Omega Fatty Acid Supplements: Omega 3 fatty acids are a supplement for helping repair the skin barrier.
 These supplements are given daily to help your Great Dane skin be healthier.
-Omega Fatty Acid supplements are great at helping keep your Great Danes skin and fur is healthy and shiny.
+Omega Fatty Acid supplements are great at helping keep your Great Danes skin and fur healthy and shiny.

 - Oatmeal Shampoo: If your Great Dane has dry, flaky skin, it will cause them to lose hair more often.
 Your dog may even need a special shampoo to help.
-The oatmeal shampoo will help keep your Great Dane’s skin from becoming dry and keep their fur healthy and happy.
+The oatmeal shampoo will help keep your Great Dane’s skin from becoming dry and keep its fur healthy and happy.

 What Can I Do to Help my Allergic Response?

 While there are a few things that you can do at home to help prevent you from coming into contact with your Great Dane’s dander.

 - Take Allergy medications: If you suffer from allergies to your Great Dane, you can take allergy medications such as Benadryl or Zyrtec.
 These medications will decrease your allergic response to your Great Dane.

 - Wash Your Hands Often: Washing your hands after playing with your Great Dane will help remove the dander from your hands.
 It is best to wash your hands before touching your eyes, too, as this causes a stronger allergic reaction.